chaitanyak963/Document/List.md

 ### Handling Android ListView Clicks
 The **onListItemClick()** method is used to process the clicks on android ListView item.
 This method receives 4 parameters:

-1.**ListView** : The ListView containing the item views 2.**View** : The specific item view that was selected 3.**Position** : The position of the selected item in the array.
+1. **ListView** : The ListView containing the item views
+2. **View** : The specific item view that was selected
+3. **Position** : The position of the selected item in the array.
 Remember that the array is zero indexed, so the first item in the array is at position 0
-4.**Id** : The id of the selected item.
+4. **Id** : The id of the selected item.
 Not of importance for our tutorial but is important when using data retrieved from a database as you can use the id (which is the id of the row containing the item in the database) to retrieve the item from the database.

 ### Android ListView Example Project Structure